 The Pulpotomy Process

 We start with sedation, since we always want to make sure our patients feel calm and comfortable throughout the procedure.
 Sedation is an excellent way to address dental anxiety.
 We then numb the areas around the tooth, and the tooth itself.
 We then remove the infected portions of the inner pulp, and place a medicated filling material.
 For some, we may also place a dental crown for added support.
 The procedure not only halts the rate of decay and infection and stops discomfort, but could also provide greater security, protecting the tooth from the risk of cracks or chips.

 Did you know that often simple changes to daily routines, and making time for regular checkups and cleanings, can help safeguard your smile against oral health issues like cavities or infection?
 To protect little smiles, try to limit the consumption of sugary foods and drinks, and also make sure they brush and floss daily.
 Routine care both at home and in the office helps lower the chances of a cavity or an infection developing, and instill better oral hygiene habits at a young age.
 If you have any questions, or fi you would like to schedule a visit for your little one, then contact our team today.

 Does Your Child Complain About Pain in His/Her Smile?

 When a tooth develops a painful infection, a filling may not be enough to address your child’s tooth!
-To learn more, schedule an appointment by calling Pediatric Dental Care at Casa Linda in Dallas, TX today at 214-321-4880.
+To learn more, by calling Pediatric Dental Care at Casa Linda in Dallas, TX today at 214-321-4880.
 We proudly serve patients who live around Casa Linda and all surrounding Dallas communities.